 which will match both “Ayn Rand” and “Rand, Ayn” in a title.

-Phrase searches are not expected to be useful for tags, and hence the query
+Phrase searches are allowed for tags, and

 Filename extensions can be capitalized to avoid any stemming.
 For example, to find all “.org” documents that may contain open to-do entries, we might query with